top of page

 Babak Salehi

-Babak Salehi (Kamancheh, Tar, Setar, Violin, Voice)
+Kamancheh, Tar, Setar, Violin, Voice

 Bobak’s musical journey began at age 8, under the direction of his father Maestro Hossein Salehi, and continued with Maestro Davood Ganjei on the violin.
 In college, he explored the folk music of Latin America, North India, Southern Spain and North Africa.
 In 1999 the Oregon Historical Society recognized him as a Master Artist.
 He has studied Kamancheh (Spiked Fiddle) with crossover recording artist Kayhan Kalhor of Yoyo Ma’s Silk Road Project.
 He has written and recorded several film and theatrical scores, including a collaborative project with Niloufar Talebi called “Nowruz: Persian Rite of Spring”.
 Most recently, he joined the Hamsaz Ensemble in Seattle, for the North America debut of the historic works of Abdul-Qadir Maraqi, alongside renowned composer and multi-instrumentalist Ali Samadpour.
 Bobak has performed with many touring artists and ensembles, including Seffarine, Al-Andalus, Kamand Ensemble, Portland Youth Philharmonic, The Oregon Symphony and Pink Martini.